clap-rs/clap/examples/tutorial_builder/README.md

 ### Validated values

-More generally, you can parse into any data type.
+More generally, you can validate and parse into any data type.

 [Example:](04_02_parse.rs)
 ```console